Best Joe Rogan Podcasts Updated Regularly

 #2254 Mel Gibson

-In episode #2254 of “The Joe Rogan Experience,” actor and director Mel Gibson joins Joe Rogan and discusses his lifelong battle with scoliosis and chronic back pain, expressing his preference for non-surgical treatments like chiropractic care and stem cell therapy.
-He also reflects on the unrealistic societal expectation of constant happiness, emphasizing the importance of experiencing a full range of emotions for personal growth.
+Mel Gibson discusses his lifelong battle with scoliosis and chronic back pain, his preference for non-surgical treatments like chiropractic care and stem cell therapy, and his reflections on the unrealistic societal expectation of constant happiness.
+Personal and surprisingly candid.

 #2253 Theo Von

-In JRE #2251, Joe Rogan talks with former Texas Governor Rick Perry and W. Bryan Hubbard about ibogaine as a potential treatment for addiction, PTSD, and mental health conditions.
-They explore its neuroregenerative properties, personal success stories, and efforts to fund clinical trials, emphasizing its potential to address the opioid crisis and support veterans.
+Former Texas Governor Rick Perry and W. Bryan Hubbard discuss ibogaine as a potential treatment for addiction, PTSD, and mental health conditions.
+They explore its neuroregenerative properties, personal success stories, and efforts to fund clinical trials — with emphasis on its potential to address the opioid crisis and support veterans.

 #2247 Duncan Trussell